a-martyn/unet/README.md

 1. Upsampling with transposed-convolutional layers improves performance over nearest-neighbour upsampling.
 1. Using pre-trained VGG network improves performance and reduces variance.
 1. Adding dropout to TernausNet architecture does not significantly improve performance.
-1. Adding batch normalisation in decoder does not significantly improve performance.
+1. Adding batch normalisation in TernausNet decoder does not significantly improve performance.

 ## Build instructions